vntr-admin/combiner/README.txt

     http://glaros.dtc.umn.edu/gkhome/metis/metis/download
     Note: You'll need a C99-compatible compiler and cmake.
     Note: We do not provide any support for this process.
+    Note: if you are using a Debian-based GNU Linux distribution, then the command "apt-get install metis" should install it to /usr/bin/gpmetis .

 Configuration:
     [checkout_location]/config.properties